tzebrowski/ObdMetrics/README.md

-##  API
+##  Framework

-Framework implements Pub-Sub model for propagation of the internal state and OBD metrics.
+The Framework consists of multiple different components that are intended to exchange the messages with the Adapter (Request-Response model) and propagate decoded metrics to the target application using a non-blocking manner (Pub-Sub model).
+All the internal details like managing multiple threads are hidden and the target application that includes FW must provide just a few interfaces that are required for establishing the connection with the Adapter and receiving the OBD metrics.

 API of FW is exposed through `Workflow` interface which centralize all the features in the single place, see: [Workflow](./src/main/java/org/obd/metrics/api/Workflow.java "Workflow.java").
 Particular workflow implementations can be instantiated by [WorkflowFactory](./src/main/java/org/obd/metrics/api/WorkflowFactory.java "WorkflowFactory.java")